-1. THE NATURE OF GROUND-WATER
+1. THE NATURE OF GROUND WATER

-Ground-water is a vast resource underlying all of our land.
-Groundwater occurs in aquifers beneath the surface of the earth.
+Ground water is a vast resource underlying all of our land.
+Ground water occurs in aquifers beneath the surface of the earth.
 Aquifers are geologic formations that contain enough water in a sufficiently permeable setting to yield usable amounts of water to wells and springs.
 Because of its dimension and because of geologic and geochemical factors that influence its movement and characteristics, it is a very complex resource to understand.

 Usable aquifers are present nearly everywhere in the United States.
-The volume of known ground-water is about 50 times greater than annual surface flow in the entire Nation.
-Another way to conceptualize the immense size of this resource is to consider that the volume of groundwater to be found within one-half mile of the surface is estimated to be more than four times that of the Great Lakes.
+The volume of known ground water is about 50 times greater than annual surface flow in the entire Nation.
+Another way to conceptualize the immense size of this resource is to consider that the volume of ground water to be found within one-half mile of the surface is estimated to be more than four times that of the Great Lakes.

-In general, the degree to which people use ground-water depends on a number of factors, one of which is whether good quality surface water is available.
-Another is the relative cost of delivering the ground-water to individual users.
+In general, the degree to which people use ground water depends on a number of factors, one of which is whether good quality surface water is available.
+Another is the relative cost of delivering the ground water to individual users.

-Ground-water is the source of a substantial proportion (24 percent) of the Nation's domestic, agricultural, and industrial water.
+Ground water is the source of a substantial proportion (24 percent) of the Nation's domestic, agricultural, and industrial water.
 Between 1950 and 1980, total ground-water withdrawals increased from 34 to 89 billion gallons per day (BGD), an increase of 162 percent.
 The 1980 figure represents 24 percent of all the fresh water used (372 BGD) that year.
 Further, ground-water withdrawals are projected to reach 100 BGD by 1985.
-The principal uses of ground-water in 1980 were for irrigation (60 BGD), public drinking water (12 BGD), with smaller amounts applied to industrial and rural household use.

-Reliance on ground-water has increased greatly over the past 35 years.
-In part, this increase is the result of a migration of population during the decade of the 1970's to rural areas, where groundwater is more easily accessible than surface water.
-In some parts of the country ground-water is often the only available source of drinking water and can generally be used with little or no treatment.
+The principal uses of ground water in 1980 were for irrigation (60 BGD), public drinking water (12 BGD), with smaller amounts applied to industrial and rural household use.1/ of population during the decade of the 1970's to rural areas, where ground water is more easily accessible than surface water.
+In some parts of the country ground water is often the only available source of drinking water and can generally be used with little or no treatment.